 - Then, click on the Network types option and tick both the Public and Private checkboxes.

 - Finally, click the Add button and hit OK.

 - Make sure to enable your firewall at this point.

-Your computer stores the addresses of your visited websites locally so that you can access them quickly on subsequent connections.
-However, in some cases, the cache can get damaged which can cause connectivity issues on your browser.
+Your computer stores the addresses of the websites you have visited locally so that you can access them quickly during subsequent connections.
+However, in some cases, the cache can become damaged, which can cause connectivity issues in your browser.

 In such a scenario, you will have to flush the DNS cache.
 To do this, follow the instructions below: